lee44/Python/Klaviyo Excel Downloader and Uploader/README.md

 A script that will download all attachments of the most recent email by email subject line.
 After attachments are downloaded, the script will upload the excel files using the Klaviyo API.
 Please note Klaviyo only allows adding a maxiumum of 100 profiles per request.

 ## Instructions
-1. Type username to var user
+1. user = '' -> Type username to var user
-2. Enter password
+2. password = '' -> Enter password
-3. Modify output directory of downloaded attachments to var outputdir
+3. outputdir = '' -> Modify output directory of downloaded attachments
+4. subject_list = [] -> enter all the subjects to search for downloading attachments

 ## Installation